- T +44 (0)20 7611 8888

 We aim to resolve all complaints, to your satisfaction and ours, at Stage 1.

-Stage 3 If you’re not satisfied with the response at Stage 2, and if the Executive Board member handling the complaint thinks it is serious enough, they may refer it to Wellcome’s Director for further review.
+Stage 3 If you’re not satisfied with the response at Stage 2, and if the Executive team member handling the complaint thinks it is serious enough, they may refer it to Wellcome’s Director for further review.
 The Director’s decision will be final.

 Complaints about grants

 If your complaint is about how a grant was handled or any aspect of our application process, please be aware that any funding decision is final and we cannot reconsider it as part of the complaint process.